Quantum heat engine: Continuous

 Continuous engines, analogous to turbines, couple to an external periodic field, typically the electromagnetic field, modeling a laser.
 Models vary by working medium and heat reservoirs.
 Studied systems include two-level, three-level, four-level, and coupled harmonic oscillators.
 Periodic driving splits the energy levels, enabling selective coupling to reservoirs and power production.
 Ignoring this splitting in equations of motion violates the second law of thermodynamics.
 Scully proposed non-thermal fuels, such as coherence or squeezed thermal baths, to increase the hot reservoir's energy without raising entropy, complying with the second law.

 Equivalence of heat machines

 Uzdin, Levy, and Kosloff reported that two-stroke, four-stroke, and continuous quantum engines become thermodynamically equivalent in a quantum regime, producing identical work and heat with the same efficiency, driven by coherent work extraction without a classical analogue.
-Klatzow and others experimentally confirmed these quantum effects.